 In the US during the Great Depression, they added money into the system (because there was too much debt and not enough money to service it).
 This devalued the dollar because of an increased supply.

-Even though the typical reaction to a currency depreciation is for bonds to sell off at first – i.e., stimulative to economy and inherently inflationary, so more inflows into risk assets – in a scenario where currency devaluations are used to counteract deflation and the depreciation doesn’t get them very far in negating it, bonds often continue to increase in price.
+Even though the typical reaction to a currency depreciation is for bonds to sell off at first – i.e., stimulative to economy and inherently inflationary, so more inflows into risk assets and away from defensive assets – in a scenario where currency devaluations are used to counteract deflation and the depreciation doesn’t get them very far in negating it, bonds often continue to increase in price.

 Major European bond markets are already more tapped out than US bond markets.
 We’ve seen some European yields get down to minus-100bps, but there’s a limit to how negative yields can get.